DWROB/DWROB/README.md

 - 👋 Hi, I’m @DWROB from Lisbon
 - 👀 I’m interested in becoming a professional programmer
 - 🌱 I’m currently learning the absolute basics on CS50
+- Joining Le Wagon Web Development bootcamp in October 2021
 - 💞️ I’m looking to collaborate on let's put a pin on that as I don't think I can be much help at this moment.
-- 📫 How to reach me

 <!---
 DWROB/DWROB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.